fermyon/developer/content/spin/quickstart.md

 {{ startTab "TypeScript"}}

 Use the `spin new` command and the `http-ts` template to scaffold a new Spin application.
-(If you prefer JavaScript to TypeScript, the `http-js` template is very similar.)
+(If you prefer JavaScript to TypeScript, the `http-js` template is very similar.):

 <!-- @selectiveCpy -->